|

 III.
 POLICY STATEMENT

-For the benefit of all individuals on UCLA Property, Students, Employees, and Non-Affiliates are expected to conduct themselves in a manner conducive to the achievement of UCLA’s mission of teaching, research, and public service and in accordance with this Policy, related Use Policies and any other relevant University and UCLA policies.
+For the benefit of all individuals on UCLA Property, Students, Employees, and Non-Affiliates are expected to conduct themselves in a manner conducive to the achievement of UCLA’s mission of teaching, research, and public service and in accordance with this Policy, related Use Policies, and any other relevant University and UCLA policies.
 Violation of University or UCLA policies may subject a person to legal penalties; if the person is a Student or Employee, that person may also be subject to discipline in accordance with University and UCLA policies and any relevant collective bargaining agreements.

 The University derives its basic authority from the State of California Constitution, Article I, Section 9.
-All pertinent federal, State, and local laws and University and UCLA policies are in force on UCLA Property and policies may be enforced by Designated University Officials and laws may be enforced by off-campus agencies.
+All pertinent federal, State, and local laws and University and UCLA policies are in force on UCLA Property and policies may be enforced by Designated University Officials and laws may be enforced by law enforcement agencies.

 IV.
 GENERAL USE OF UCLA PROPERTY